Mudpuppy12/ares-renown-plugin/README.md

 * Webportal: Renown Management route, where admin can view character points and family/org points, add entries, reset points.
 * Webportal: Renown top ranking lists route.
 * Game client: renown/top command to view top ranking lists on game.
+* Regular cron job to post an announcement of the character who has earned the most renown in a specified time span.

 ## Screenshots
 tbd.